colabogey/dsa/README.md

 # Various structures and algorithms of interest
-Each
+## Structured such that each directory is for a particular data structure and various associated algorithms
+## Each item of interest has a test directory and this is the mechanism to exercise the code
+## There is a KDevelop project to use for debugging
+- array_shift
-- shifting/rotating array values
+  - shifting/rotating array values by various means
+- list
   - linked list
+  - listC
+    - linked list in C. Just wanted to make sure I could use gtest for unit testing C code.
+- hash
   - hash table
+- tree
   - binary search tree
+    - inorder/preorder/postorder
+    - level order
+    - rebalance
+    - depth
+    - add, remove, delete tree
+- graph
+  - all tests address shortest path
+    - Dijkstra
+    - priority queue
-- mergesort
+    - bfs for unweighted
-  - just beginning here.
-It works (I copied it), but I don't know exactly how yet

 # Download, Build, Run
 ## Download